MatMath/jobApplicationTracking/readme.md

 Install MongoDB Atlas (DB as a service) Or you can also install it locally.

 ### Getting Started
-$ cp config.sample.json config.json
-Update the Mongo URL to your config.json
+- $ cp config.sample.json config.json -> Update the Mongo URL to your config.json
-$ npm install
+- $ npm install
-$ npm start
+- $ npm start
 Now the server is running.

 ## Running the tests
 $ npm test

+### Flow:
+Post new Company,
+Post new Recruiters,
+Add new listing link with Cie and Recruiters.

+Querry:
+Done - Get all cie, Recruiters, list todo - Extract Cie Gps?

 ## Todo:
 - (See issue)